 More insight and control of the business

-Automating business processes in your organisation allows you to collect data which can be monitored in real-time and looked back upon.
+Automating business processes in your organisation allows you to collect data that can be monitored in real-time and reviewed historically.
 You can analyse and dig deeper into the data, giving you a way to gain insight into different aspects of your business.
-This oversight allows you to make informed business decisions and track your performance, enabling you to predict future issues, events and results.
+This insight allows you to make informed business decisions and track your performance, enabling you to predict future issues, events and results.

-Despite conventional assumptions about it, the uptake of automation doesn't mean human interaction will cease.
-Rather, automation encourages collaboration between different business departments, cross-functional teams and with customers and clients.
-By freeing employees from routine and repetitive tasks, automation is also making room for more creativity and strategic thinking, tasks often done best collaboratively.
+Despite conventional assumptions, the uptake of automation doesn't mean human interaction will cease.
+Rather, automation encourages collaboration between different business departments, cross-functional teams, customers and clients.
+By freeing employees from routine and repetitive tasks, automation is also making room for more creative and strategic thinking - tasks that are often done best in collaboration.

-Starting your automation journey doesn't have to be daunting or overwhelming, instead change the mindset to one of excitement as you ready your business for the future.
-Read on for your automation implementation roadmap, taking you through your next steps.
+Starting your automation journey doesn't have to be daunting or overwhelming.
+Instead, change the mindset to one of excitement as you ready your business for the future.
+Read on for your five-step automation implementation roadmap.

 1. Choose (wisely) which tasks to automate

-Choosing the right tasks to automate is key to successfully rolling out an automation program across your business.
+Choosing the right tasks to automate is key to reaping the benefits of business automation.
 Start with getting clear on how automation works and what tasks you can automate.
 Look into your industry specifically and research thoroughly.
 Then review which repetitive, routine and probably time-consuming tasks are currently being performed in your organisation.

 Start with the tasks that are easiest to automate to capture a few quick wins and get your automation journey off to a good start.
 The sort of tasks you'll be looking to automate are ones that involve little creativity, problem-solving and strategising.
 They are the tasks that are based on business logic or rules, which can be machine-learned.